rintnetwork/front-end/src/content/defi/index.md

 ### The DeFi essentials

 - a wallet – you'll need one to connect to applications and manage your funds.
-- some Eth – you'll need to pay transaction fees
+- some rnt – you'll need to pay transaction fees
 - some time – don't DeFi in a rush, take time to read everything, double check everything.
 With greater financial freedom comes some risk.
 In most cases sending funds to the wrong place is irreversible.

 ### Do a token swap